I was recently reminded of the tender story of the Savior healing the eyes of a man who was born blind.

 21 Jesus said unto him, If thou wilt be perfect, go and sell that thou hast, and give to the poor, and thou shalt have treasure in heaven: and come and follow me.

 22 But when the young man heard that saying, he went away sorrowful: for he had great

 These are the insights:

-….I don’t know if you have ever prayed that before, but its scary because you don’t know what might become of that.
-I have been praying that for at least two weeks with nothing but silence to follow the question…surely there is something!!!!
+….I don’t know if you have ever prayed that before, but its scary.
+You don’t know what might become of that.
+I have been praying and pondering that question for some time with nothing but silence to follow the question…surely there is something!!!!

 Then Jesus said to this young man, “Go and sell that thou hast” and this young man went away sorrowful, for he had great possessions.

-The lesson from the Holy Ghost to Becky Corbett was YOU ARE THIS YOUNG MAN.
-You have lived the gospel your whole life and have been obedient.
-Now you are needing to sacrifice some things ie. my house that I love with all my heart, moving away from my children and my life as I now it.
-You are struggling to let go of something that are Gods from the beginning anyway.
+The lesson from the Holy Ghost to Becky Corbett was…”YOU ARE THIS YOUNG MAN.
+You have lived the gospel your whole life and have been obedient and faithful.
+Now you are needing to sacrifice some things ie. my house that I love with all my heart, moving away from my children and my life as I know it.
+You are struggling to let go of somethings that are already Gods and have been from the beginning”.
 (Doctrine and Covenants 104:14-15)